shan1y/skyball-capstone2/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+Thank you to the creators of these libraries that were used in my project:

  - [React Icons](https://react-icons.github.io/react-icons/)
  - [SweetAlert2](https://sweetalert2.github.io/)